tojathedog/tojathedog/README.md

 i'm a linux engineer who moonlights as a big dog 🐶

 #### goals
-⬜ get back into using perl all the time because perl is love, not shrek
+⬜ get gud with rust

-⬜ submit a successful linux kernel patch
+⬜ submit a successful linux kernel patch in rust